 “There was no meaning in the universe at the moment of the Big Bang, and there’s no physical process that can add meaning, so there’s no meaning now.”

-nihilism .
+This argument for nihilism proves too much.
 There were no wings or potato mashers for quite a while after the Big Bang.
 Evolution added wings; people added potato mashers.
-Evolution and people are also both involved in adding meaning to the universe. proves too much
+Evolution and people are also both involved in adding meaning to the universe.

 Biological evolution is useful again as a counter-analogy.
 Wings evolved out of non-wings, by a mechanism that is now quite well understood.
 Meaning comes partly from biological evolution, partly from cultural evolution, partly from individual innovation, and partly from entirely other sources.
 The details aren’t always clear, but meaning developing out of non-meaning is not fundamentally mysterious.
 Much less is it impossible for any in-principle reason.